wombleton/gitlaw-nz/acts/R/Real Estate Agents Act 2008.md

     *   (a) provided the person with a copy of the approved guide; and

-    *   (b) received a signed acknowledgment from the person that the client has been given the approved guide.
+    *   (b) received a signed acknowledgment from the person that the person has been given the approved guide.

     (3) In this section---